Activation degree thresholds and expressiveness of polynomial neural networks: Expressiveness for high activation degree

-where $w_{L_{ij}}$ and $\tilde{w}_{L_{ij}}$ denote the $(i,j)$ entry of the weight matrices $W_L$ and $\tilde{W}_L$ respectively.
-Because we have taken $r>\tilde{r}$, \Cref{lemma:linear-independence} guarantees that \eqref{eq:KTB14} has two proportional summands.
-As $p_{\bw_i}$ are not pairwise proportional, no two summands on the left side may be proportional.
-If two summands on the right side are proportional, we reduce the number of terms on the right side by combining these terms.
-Otherwise, by permuting terms as necessary, we may assume these proportional terms to occur as the first term on both sides.
-We may then scale so that $p_{\bw_1}=\tilde{p}_{\bw_1}$ and subtract $\tilde{w}_{L_{11}}\tilde{p}_{\bw_1}^r$ to obtain
+where {$\wLone{j}$ and $\tildewLone{j}$ denote the $(1,j)$} entry of the weight matrices $W_L$ and $\tilde{W}_L$ respectively.
+Because we have taken $r>\tilde{r}(\bfd)$, \Cref{proposition:linear-independence} guarantees that \eqref{eq:KTB14} has two proportional summands.
+As $\pw{i}$ are pairwise non-proportional, no two summands on the left-hand side may be proportional.
+The equality implies that neither may two summands on the right-hand side be proportional.

+By permuting terms as necessary, we may assume these proportional terms occur as the first term on both sides.
+We may then rescale so that $\pw{1}=\tildepw{1}$ and subtract $\tildewLone{1}\tildeprw{1}$ to obtain